vemcogroup/laravel-sparkpost-driver/README.md

 MAIL_DRIVER=sparkpost
 ```

-**Laravel 7**

-If you are using a clean Laravel 7.x installation its important you add the following sparkpost config in `config/mail.php` mailer section.
+For any versions after Laravel 7.x, you will also need to add back in the sparkpost driver to the `config/mail.php` mailer section.

 ```php
 'mailers' => [